News in 0.6.0-alpha

 React (0.14.3), new React dependencies (react-dom

-), better performance, and much
+and react-dom-server), better performance, and much

 more.